hebahG/sim_patrolling_wth_Ontology_PC/README.md

 **=======================================================**

-1- on PC setup tcp-interface to have all IP addresses 2- on PC source and catkin catkin_real_patrolling_semanticN_PCmonitor 3- on each real robot put catkin_real_patrolling_turtlebot folder 4- on each real robot put tcp-interface with patrolling-sim (inside src folder) 5- on PC start experement with (niether or virtual option).
+1- on PC setup tcp-interface to have all IP addresses.

+2- on PC source and catkin catkin_real_patrolling_semanticN_PCmonitor.

+3- on each real robot put catkin_real_patrolling_turtlebot folder.

+4- on each real robot put tcp-interface with patrolling-sim (inside src folder).

+5- on PC start experement with (niether or virtual option).

 6- on real robots start expermintis with it own options.

 **=======================================================**